-If you follow my Instagram feed you may already know about my weekend of setting up my creative space.
+If you follow my Instagram feed, you may already know about my weekend of setting up my creative space.
 I have been living in this home for over 2 years now, and I have failed miserably at making use of the office.
-I kept telling myself that the space needed to perfect for it to be inspiring.
-That I needed the right colour pallet and better pieces of furniture.
+I kept telling myself that my space needed to perfect for it to be inspiring.
+That I needed the right colour palette and better pieces of furniture.
 Everything had to match perfectly if it was going to allow me to feel like it could serve its purpose.
 Girl, was I ever wrong.
 After waking up to snowmageddon on Saturday morning, I decided to put in the time and make do with the things I had.
-And while I totally made a Winners run post set-up (#sorrynotsorry), the outcome of my mismatched space is truly terrific and here’s why:
+And while I entirely made a Winners run post set-up (#sorrynotsorry), the outcome of my mismatched space is genuinely terrific and here’s why:

 I love everything in this room

 The Super hero’s, the chair, the prints, the ugly trophy’s, Audrey.
 Everything in this room has a special place in my heart for one reason or another.
 They are items I have collected over the last several years from the people and places I love.
 From New York City to California.
 Montreal to Hoople Creek.
 Yogourt art from my favourite Bee and original pieces from great artists.
 Each and every little thing in here either has purpose or has sentimental value.
 I even went crazy on my IG feed and requested to print 53 of my favourite shots to make some sort of collage.
 Every corner of this room gives me a reason to smile, and that makes me so f@ck!ng happy!

 It’s nothing like the rest of the house